randovania/randovania/docs/GLOSSARY.md

 ## Game Patches

+Has two meainings:

-A modification made to the game.
+- Colloquially, any modification made to the game.
 Usually refers to specific changes made to the game, such as cutscene alterations, and not to the randomization process itself.

+- In code, refers to the GamePatches class, which holds all per-layout game modifications for a single player.
+Crucially, this does not include cosmetic patches.

 ## Generator

 The part of Randovania that takes the [Database](#database), the [Preset](#preset) settings, a [Random Number Generator](#rng) and decides which [Pickups](#pickup) should be placed where, as well as everything else that is randomly decided in the [Layout](#layout).
+This is also where [Game Patches](#game-patches) are applied.

 ## Hint